zer0fl4g/Nanomite/readme.md

 + fixed a bug in breakpoint manager which created unusable breakpoints
 + fixed a bug in breakpoint manager which may resolved ModuleName::APIName to wrong offset
 + fixed a bug in assembler which double loaded the gui
++ fixed a bug in hardware breakpoints which did not activate them in running processes
++ fixed a bug in hardware breakpoints which did not activate them on the current thread
 + fixed a bug where by detaching from a suspended process didn't resume the process
 + fixed a bug which did not handle hardware breakpoints for wow64 targets
 + fixed some handle leaks